Septic Arthritis (Infectious Arthritis) in Children

 How is septic arthritis diagnosed?

 Early diagnosis of septic arthritis is important.
-This is to prevent permanent damage to the joint.
-The process starts with a medical history and a physical exam.
+This is to prevent long-term (permanent) damage to the joint.
+Your child’s healthcare provider will take your child’s medical history and give him or her a physical exam.
 Tests may also be done, such as:

 Removal of joint fluid.
 This is done to check for white blood cells and bacteria.